BrickSchema/playground/benchmark/README.md

 ## Note

 The last measurement described in the last paragraph of Sec V.D would require actual deployment of our system on real buildings and are not presentable here.
+Readers with interest/knowledge in Brick ontology could edit the relevant queries for validator mappings and permission profiles in `benchmark.py` (check inline code comments) to extend the existing microbenmarks.